Hazkarah 2021 ceremony: speech by Jean-Claude Grumberg

 I loved, I cried, I hated, I suffered,

-I bought flowers and I haven’t always
+I bought flowers and I didn’t always

 I was bathing in the river